skrtdev/NovaGram/README.md

 - All the Methods and Types implemented in Bot Api as of September 2020.
 - Exactly like Bot Api (so you don't really need documentation)
 - [JSON Payload](https://docs.novagram.ga/construct.html#json-payload) implementation, for a faster Bot.
-- [Auto JSON-Encode](https://github.com/skrtdev/NovaGram/blob/f6ee013613d62834c19ab4a666c42dc0a0a53119/src/main.php#L64) in parameters that require it (when passing an array)
+- Auto JSON-Encode in parameters that require it (when passing an array)
 - [Object Methods](https://docs.novagram.ga/objects.html#objects-methods) for a smarter code (and a nice syntax)
-- [JSON based](https://github.com/skrtdev/NovaGram/blob/master/src/json.json), so all methods and types are dinamically created.
+- [JSON based](https://github.com/skrtdev/NovaGram/blob/master/src/novagram/json.json), so all methods and types are dinamically created.
 - Native Debug, so you will be able to fix bugs immediately.
-- [Telegram IP check](https://github.com/skrtdev/NovaGram/blob/f6ee013613d62834c19ab4a666c42dc0a0a53119/src/main.php#L45), in order to protect from Fake Update attacks ([with Cloudflare](https://github.com/skrtdev/NovaGram/blob/f6ee013613d62834c19ab4a666c42dc0a0a53119/src/main.php#L39) too!)
+- Telegram IP check, in order to protect from Fake Update attacks (with Cloudflare too!)
 - Optional Telegram Exceptions, for handling Telegram API Errors as you like.
 - Global Parse Mode, so you won't need to specify it in each method
 - Ability to [retrieve DC](https://docs.novagram.ga/docs.html#getUsernameDC) of Users that has an Username
 - Usable with Composer, but also in Hosting Panels that doesn't provide it, with PHPEasyGit

+## Being implemented

+- Database
+- Conversations

 ## Upcoming Features
 - Database